wszqkzqk/live-photo-conv/README.md

 * [中文版本](README-zh.md)

-Live Photo Converter is a tool for processing live photos.
+Live Photo Converter is a cross-platform tool for processing live photos.
 It can combine a static image and a video into a live photo or extract the static image and video from a live photo.
 It can also export every frame of a video as an image.

 ## Background [(Chinese Introduction)](https://wszqkzqk.github.io/2024/08/01/%E8%A7%A3%E6%9E%90Android%E7%9A%84%E5%8A%A8%E6%80%81%E7%85%A7%E7%89%87/)